 A home needs to have its look and feel that complements the taste of the people who live in it.
 It is no wonder people take home decor so seriously.
 Often it is the case that plenty of homes look alike and similar to some extent.
 With these homes, one can see a particular pattern which the conventional designers have selected.
 However, with the changing times, many designs and designers have evolved with their home décor ideas, and even individuals pay close attention to ensure their homes look a tad different than the others.

 When one starts to think outside the box, the difference in taste is not only visible in its visual appeal but also adds a different character to the homes.
-What many may call odd, or unusual home decor designs are often the brilliant judgements of the homemakers who do not shy away to bend the rules a bit.
+What many may call odd, or unusual home decor designs are often the brilliant judgement of the homemakers who do not shy away to bend the rules a bit.

 So how do we bend some of the well laid out rules of home décor that often stops people from experimenting with ideas?
 Let us have a look at some of the rules that one should break to see their creative side emerge to visualize home décor themes and ideas.